Title graphic of the Moonspeaker website. Small title graphic of the Moonspeaker website.

 • Did the Soviet Union Invade Poland in September 1939?
 One of Furr's many thought provoking essays, and one that has featured on several different blogs and in more formal online journals.
 This version reproduces the one Furr has on his website, with steps taken to restore the russian, polish, and german texts as well as external and document links.
 All of this is done as a means to study Furr's method of presentation and explore the primary sources that he has cited.
 On close and careful reading, the essay turns out to be relevant and far from dated despite being online for nearly twenty years.
 Not many scholars have such hardwearing essays to their credit.

 • The Jargon File aka The Hacker's Dictionary: There are many versions of the Jargon File online, from archives of original 1980s era versions to growing versions spawned from those after two editions of hard copy publication.
 The text is generally in the public domain with specific norms around its citation and reproduction.
-This branch version as part of a small project to work out an ebook creation toolchain and improve grep skills, and I did not expect it to be worth posting.
+This branch version is part of a small project to work out an ebook creation toolchain and improve grep skills, so I did not expect it to be worth posting.
 However, after adding a number of links, references, and additional explanatory material around items that the generally recognized main keeper of the file, Eric Raymond is less interested in or annoyed by, it seemed that the result was more than a clone and worth posting after all.
 Raymond's version is duly linked to, but for some reason his website is throwing strange security errors and bouncing erratically between available and unavailable.
 Hopefully he himself and his servers are fine.
+(I read in early 2024 Raymond had been dealing with stomach cancer, which likely contributed to the website issues as he was understandably distracted.
+More recently in mid-2024, Raymond released the first version of some new software he has been working on, which is good news.)

 • Homophile, Gay Lib, Women's Lib, and Les/Fem Publications List: This list has percolated up in a couple of places, including on the gendercritical subredit deleted at the behest of transactivists at the overall misogynistic reddit, and its reconstituted form on saidit.
 It can be quite difficult to track the titles and links down in their newly digitized form held in collections now under heavy pressure to create and forefront "trans" materials.